Before

 the "natural" or illegitimate son of Jefry [Geoffrey] Plantagenet,

-Earl of Anjou by whom she had issue, William Warrene or Plantagenet,
+Earl of Anjou by whom she had issue, William Warenne or Plantagenet,

 later 6th earl.
 Hamelin was also Henry II's illegitimate half-brother.

-Hamelin assumed the titles of 5th earl Warrene and 5th earl of Surrey
+Hamelin assumed the titles of 5th earl Warenne and 5th earl of Surrey

 through Isabel in 1163.
 This led to subsequent Earls of Surrey.Hamelyn